Finding a Qualified Aromatherapy Practitioner

 How to Find Aromatherapy Practitioners in Your Area

-- Make calls to local massage therapists.
+- Make calls to local holistic practitioners and massage therapists.
 Often, they will know about or have an on-premises aromatherapy practitioner.

 - If you have any natural, herbal or alternative medicine stores in your area, pay a visit or call them to ask if they know of any aromatherapy practitioners in the area.

-- Some aromatherapy practitioners are creating their own Web sites to alert the public to their services.
+- Many aromatherapy practitioners have their own Web site.
 Do a search on the Web by including the term "aromatherapist" and your city or the closest major city name.

 Establishing the True Qualifications of an Aromatherapy Practitioner

 Once you have found the names of one or more aromatherapy practitioners in your area, contact them to learn more about their qualifications and personality.
 These questions will help you identify the most qualified practitioner in you area.
 If the practitioner hesitates to answer, is suspicious or resentful of your asking these questions, or if you are only allowed to speak to a receptionist, be extremely leery.
 If the person insists that you make an appointment instead of respecting your desire to do a telephone "interview" first, move on to someone else.
-Any good practitioner should have complete respect for you for asking these questions; and may even compliment you on your thoroughness.
+Any good practitioner should respect your inquiries.